fbpx

 All-purpose flour, Almond flour, Pumpkin puree (homemade or canned), Milk, Yogurt, Eggs, Original Maple syrup (I used New Hampshire Maple Syrup), Salted butter, Baking powder, Baking soda, Pumpkin spice, Vanilla extract, Salt, Cinnamon and Freshly grated nutmeg

-How to Make Healthy Pumpkin Spice Waffles At Home (Step-by-Step):
+How to Make Easy Pumpkin Spice Waffles At Home (Step-by-Step):

 To be honest, making these healthy pumpkin waffles is a walk in the park; they come together so quickly.
 If you are ready, let’s do it!